mobara121/Group_API_Project/README.md

 ###  Cocktail:

         POST: /api/Cocktail               => Allows a user to post a new cocktail with ingredients and data-stored liquor info
         GET:  /api/Cocktail               => Shows all the cocktail recipes on DB
         GET:  /api/Cocktail/{id}          => Pulls specific cocktail recipe(s) to view by ID
+	GET:  /api/Cocktail/ByName/{name} => Pulls specific cocktail recipe(s) to view by its Name
         PUT:  /api/Cocktail/{id}          => Allows the user to update/fix a cocktail recipe that was stored in the DB
         DELETE: /api/Cocktail/{id}        => Allows the user to delete a cocktail recipe that is on the DB

 ###  CustomCocktail: